 From the upper balcony lobby house left we have access to the passageway toward the main ceiling cove.
 We're looking toward the proscenium.
 The cove wraps around the front and two sides of the auditorium.
 Photo: Bill Counter - 2012

 We're following the main ceiling cove along house left.
-The wireway has receptacles for the 500W clear floods (here missing).
-It's a 4 color lighting scheme.
-White floods plus 100 W bulbs in the strip with red, blue, amber glass rondels.
+It's a three color lighting scheme.
+The wireway has receptacles for the 500W floods (here missing) that were used to hit the middle of the dome.
+The strip light illuminated the perimeter with 100 W bulbs and red, blue and amber glass roundels.
 Photo: Bill Counter - 2012

 Main ceiling cove: out in space along house left.
 We're looking toward the proscenium.
 At the left we see the ornamental plaster once visible from balcony seats.
 On the right a wall added when the balcony was twinned.
 The screen and speaker area for the west theatre are behind the added wall.
 Photo: Bill Counter - 2012